Fermi surface expansion above critical temperature in a Hund ferromagnet

 Within the cDMFT, we map the lattice model onto a $2\times 2$ cluster impurity problem under a self-consistent condition.
 Solving the latter model numerically, we incorporate short-range correlations within the cluster size.
-We use a continuous-time quantum Monte Carlo method with interaction expansion~\cite{Rubtsov_2004,Rubtsov_2005} developed in Ref.~\cite{Nomura_2014} to solve the impurity problem.
-While it is in general computationally demanding to solve a cluster impurity problem in a multiorbital situation, we have enabled such a calculation down to $T \lesssim W/100$ ($W$: bandwidth) by combining efficient algorithms like the submatrix update~\cite{Gull_2011} and double-vertex update~\cite{Nomura_2014} \footnote{An open-source CT-INT package using the submatrix update as in Ref.~\cite{Nomura_2014} is now available in Ref.~\cite{Shinaoka_2020}.}.
+We use a continuous-time quantum Monte Carlo method with an interaction expansion~\cite{Rubtsov_2004,Rubtsov_2005} developed in Ref.~\cite{Nomura_2014} to solve the impurity problem.
+It is computationally demanding to solve a cluster multi-orbital impurity problem because of the large expansion order ($\sim 1000$) and the sign problem.
+We have implemented the submatrix update~\cite{Gull_2011} to handle the large expansion order and the double-vertex update~\cite{Nomura_2014} to mitigate the sign problem.
+Even with these techniques, at a temperature of $T \lesssim W/100$ ($W$: bandwidth), the average sign becomes less than 0.01 in the worst case.
+When considering the expansion order and the sign problem, the $2\times 2$ cluster is the maximum cluster size that we can handle within a realistic computational time \footnote{An open-source CT-INT package using the submatrix update as in Ref.~\cite{Nomura_2014} is now available in Ref.~\cite{Shinaoka_2020}.}.